Neural Architecture Search: Two Constant Shared Weights Initialisations: Ablation studies

 \subsection{Initialisation algorithm}

 The choice to initialise the weights with constant values provides a ground for discussion.
-On the one hand, constant shared weights guarantee the same initialisation regardless of the structure; the noise from the randomness of other initialisations is not obstructing the effect of the neural geometry.
-It would be possible to reduce the amount of noise by increasing the number of independent initialisations with distinct random seeds similar to \cite{gracheva2021trainless}, but this increases the algorithm run-time proportionally.
+On one hand, using constant shared weights ensures a consistent initialisation across different structures, eliminating the noise introduced by random initialisations.
+It allows us to isolate and analyse the impact of neural geometry more effectively.
+Averaging results over multiple runs with different random seeds, as in \cite{gracheva2021trainless}, can reduce the randomness noise but increases computational time proportionally.

-Table \ref{tab:init_ablation} gives the results of the ablation studies when we compute \texttt{epsilon} based on two initialisations.
+Table \ref{tab:init_ablation} presents the results of our ablation studies, where \texttt{epsinas} is computed using different initialisation schemes.
+The correlation coefficients are based on the \texttt{epsinas} scores from two initialisations but using standard initialisation methods instead of constant shared weights.
+For every initialisation scheme, we only modify the convolutional layers.
+The rest of the architecture is initialised as per the original benchmark space: constant initialisation with ones for the batch normalisation, normal uniform for the linear layer, and biases set to zero.